Jacques the Fatalist: Literary significance and criticism

 The critical reception of the book has been mixed.
 French critics of the late eighteenth and early nineteenth centuries dismissed it as derivative of Rabelais and Laurence Sterne, as well as unnecessarily bawdy.
 It made a better impression on the German Romantics, who had had the opportunity to read it before their French counterparts did.
 Schiller held it in high regard and recommended it strongly to Goethe, who read Jacques in a single sitting.
 Friedrich Schlegel referred to it positively in his critical fragments (3, 15) and in the Athenaeum fragments (201).
 It formed something of an ideal of Schlegel's concept of wit.
 Stendhal, while acknowledging flaws in Jacques, nevertheless considered it a superior and exemplary work.
 In the twentieth century, critics such as Leo Spitzer and J. Robert Loy tended to see Jacques as a key work in the tradition of Cervantes and Rabelais, focused on celebrating diversity rather than providing clear answers to philosophical problems.
+As this was contrary to the Catholic Church's point of view, the novel got banned, being listed on the Index Librorum Prohibitorum.